What Is a Fair Insurance Settlement From a Car Accident?

 Frequently Asked Questions

-1. How long do I have to accept a settlement offer?
+1. How long do settlement offers usually remain available?

-2. Can I reopen my case after accepting a settlement?
+2. Can a claim be reopened after accepting a settlement?

-4. Should I accept the first settlement offer?
+4. Is it common to accept the first settlement offer?

 Key Takeaways